 3. Market Yourself in New Ways

-Perhaps starting a blog, podcast, or email marketing course might appeal to your potential client audience to promote awareness of your work as an experienced project manager.
+Evaluate what you’ve been doing to gain new clients.
+What has or hasn’t worked for you?
+Perhaps starting a blog or podcast might appeal to your potential client audience.
 Or, maybe getting more involved in the local community would be beneficial to your business.

 Marketing yourself is one of the best ways to increase demand and thus how much you can charge for your services.